-John Mariucci (Born May 8, 1916 in Eveleth, Minnesota - Died March 23, 1987) was an American ice Hockey player, administrator and coach.
+John Mariucci - Born May 8, 1916 in Eveleth, Minnesota - Died March 23, 1987 in Minneapolis, Minnesota was an American ice Hockey defenceman, administrator and coach.

 Mariucci attended the University of Minnesota where he played for both the Hockey and football teams.
 He was named an All-American in Hockey in 1940, leading his Hockey squad to an undefeated AAU championship.